 A cook-off gives your family’s amateur chef an opportunity to show off his or her skills by creating a delicious, healthy dish that visitors can sample.
 At the end of the day, have a panel of judges vote on the winning dish and provide a donated prize to the lucky cook!
 Also, see if businesses are willing to donate gift cards for a humble amount or gift baskets to thank the other participants.

-5. Set a record.
+5. Set a record

 Check out the Guinness World Record website to see if there’s a record out there that you or a group could break, and collect pledges from your community.
 Those that require mass participation often work the best as fundraisers because they provide an opportunity for many people to collect pledges individually and thus engage with more donors.
 If the challenge does not require any grueling physical activity, some of the patients at the hospital may even be able to participate, providing a fun break from the stressful treatment.
 Publicize your event on your crowdfunding page, and include as much documentation through photos and videos as possible after the fact.

-6. Fundraise as a school!
+6. Fundraise as a school

 Especially if a student, faculty member or staff member is undergoing treatment, fundraising for hospitals as a school community can be a rewarding experience.
 It allows students and employees to come together for the benefit the of others or to help a specific friend or loved one.
-If the administration allows it, consider setting up a “penny wars” station in which each grade level has a jar that they do not want filled.
+If the administration allows it, consider setting up a “penny wars” station in which each grade level has a jar that they do not want to be filled.
 Students can place coins in other grades’ jars, and the grade with the jar that has the least amount of money in it by the end of the week wins a pizza party.

 Start a free YouCaring fundraiser for a hospital today.